 Forma Plynna is the closest to Grunwaldzki bridge, while Zazoo and Odra Pany are located behind the zoo.
 Then if you make the trek deep into Biskupin, you can also enjoy the more secluded Opatovice Beach Bar.

-Forma Plynna is Wrocław’s only beach bar that doesn’t actually have a ‘beach’.
+Up until recently, Forma Plynna was Wrocław’s only beach bar that doesn’t actually have a ‘beach’.
 The chairs and tables are instead laid out on either bark or grass.

 Things can get a bit a crowded at Forma Plynna and in some areas the sun-chairs are pretty tightly packed.
 That said, the far end of the beach bar has plenty of space, so if you want to find a quiet spot just grab a chair and place it down nearby the river.